-- 1.1.
+1.1.
 The Methodist Church in Britain1 is facing a number of challenges and opportunities which impact on the way in which ministry is exercised in Local Churches, Circuits and Districts.2 A draft statement offering a theological framework for the Methodist Church's understanding of ministry was sent out for consultation in 2018.3 This theological statement spoke of a need to remember, rearticulate and reimagine aspects of the Methodist Church's understanding and practice of ministry.
-Much of the reimagining is ongoing work for the whole Connexion as Methodists continue to reflect on how they undertake ministry in the contexts in which they live, work and worship.
-The Conference therefore noted several aspects of the changing patterns of the Methodist Church's ministry that required further reflection, and directed the Secretary of the Conference to oversee joint work by the Faith and Order, Ministries and Stationing Committees to explore these areas and report to the 2020 Conference. - 1.2.
-Around the Connexion there are different experiences of the aspects of ministry discussed in this report, and there are different views on the way in which the Methodist Church responds.
-Given this, there was not always clear consensus within the three committees regarding the proposals, particularly those relating to Local Lay-Pastors (see section 4).
-This report, therefore, outlines a direction of travel whilst highlighting some of the concerns and questions it raises, to enable the Conference to consider the different perspectives and make decisions about this aspect of the Church's ministry. - 1.3.
-This report focuses on the areas the 2018 Conference directed be explored.
-It offers some further comment on the current context (section 2) and local lay leadership and pastoral ministry (section 3), before addressing various questions around local lay-pastors (section 4), itinerancy and stationing (section 5), and presbyters in local appointments (section 6). - 1.4.
-The background to this work is in section C of the Ministry in the Methodist Church report (2018), and this further thinking builds on the theological principles established in the draft statement.4 The proposals in this report are thus rooted in the theological framework described in the revised statement that will be presented to the 2020 Conference for adoption as a Conference Statement.
+Much of the reimagining is ongoing work for the whole Connexion as Methodists continue to respond to their changing situations and reflect on how they undertake ministry in the contexts in which they live, work and worship.
+The 2018 Conference noted several aspects of the changing patterns of the Methodist Church's ministry that required further reflection, and directed the Secretary of the Conference to oversee joint work by the Faith and Order, Ministries and Stationing Committees to explore these areas and report to the 2020 Conference.